Vice President, Initiatives

 Senior Communications Officer

-Julia Lo provides communications support for CivicAction and its initiatives.
+Julia Lo provides corporate communications, partnership development, social media, and media relations support for CivicAction.
 She is passionate about civic engagement, politics and the ways in which different sectors and institutions interact.

-Currently, Julia serves on the Board of Management for The 519 Church Street Community Centre.
+From 2011 to 2013, Julia served on the Board of Management for The 519 Church Street Community Centre, co-chairing its Strategic & Program Planning committee.
 In 2012, she helped review and recognize the best Ontario Public Service communications projects in media relations, event planning, and special achievement.
 She holds a degree in Urban Studies and Geography from the University of Toronto.

 Senior Project Manager